gibbok/files-importer/README.md

 # files-importer

-files-importer is a Node.js command line tool which synchronously copy the contents of a directory (include subdirectories recursively) to another location without creating duplicate files.
-It can be used to import only images and videos that have not already been imported from a camera or a memory card. files-importer is written using functional programming in TypeScript.
+files-importer is a Node.js command-line tool that synchronously copies the contents of a directory (including subdirectories recursively) to another location without creating duplicate files.
+It can be used to import only images and videos that have not already been imported from a camera or a memory card. files-importer is written using functional programming ([fp-ts](https://github.com/gcanti/fp-ts)) in TypeScript.

 ## Great!
 So how do I use it?